Phantom braneworld and the Hubble tension: Introduction

 In a spatially flat $\Lambda$CDM cosmology, one has

 where $\Omega_{0 \rm m}$ includes the contribution from dark and baryonic matter, and $\omr$ includes the contribution from photons as well as other possible relativistic matter such as neutrino's.

-Although both $\rs$ and $\das$ explicitly contain $H_0$ in the denominator, a careful look reveals that they depend on $H_0$ differently.
+Although both $\rs$ and $\das$ explicitly contain $H_0$ in the denominator, a careful examination reveals that they depend on $H_0$ differently (for a fixed $\omt$).
+This is because the parameter $\omr$ is determined in cosmology in the combination $\omr h^2$ (here, $h \equiv H_0/100\, {\rm km~s}^{-1}\, {\rm Mpc}^{-1}$), which makes $\omr$ substantially $H_0$-dependent, unlike the other two parameters $\omt$ and $\Omega_\Lambda$.
 As $H(z)$ increases with $z$, the primary contribution to \eqref{eq:rs} and \eqref{eq:DA} comes from redshifts near the lower limits of the respective integrals.
 Since the integration in \eqref{eq:DA} starts from $z=0$, one can neglect the contribution from the radiation term in $H(z)$ at low redshifts, thus $\das$ roughly scales as $ H_0^{-1}$.
 On the other hand, $\rs$ depends on $H_0$ differently as the integration in \eqref{eq:rs} starts from $z_* \simeq 1100$ (the value of $z_*$ is almost unaffected by any reasonable variation in $H_0$).
-At these high redshifts, one cannot neglect the contribution from the radiation part in (\ref{H(z)}) which is well measured in terms of $\omr h^2$, not $\omr$ (here, $h \equiv H_0/100\, {\rm km~s}^{-1}\, {\rm Mpc}^{-1}$).
-Therefore, the Hubble parameter no longer scales as $H_0$, rather $H(z) \propto H_0^n$ where $-1<n<0$ at redshifts $z \simeq 1100$.
+At these high redshifts, one cannot neglect the contribution from the radiation part in (\ref{H(z)}), which is substantially $H_0$-dependent, as explained above.
+Therefore, the Hubble parameter no longer scales as $H_0$; rather $H(z) \propto H_0^n$, where $0<n<1$ at redshifts $z \simeq 1100$.
 Furthermore, $c_s$ depends on the ratio $\omb h^2/\omg h^2$.
 Since $\omg h^2$ is fixed from CMB measurements and one can assume independent constraint on $\omb h^2$ from, say, big bang nucleosynthesis (BBN) \cite{Cooke:2017cwo},\footnote{Note that CMB imposes even more stringent constraint on $\omb h^2$ as described below in section \ref{sec:cmb}.} $c_s$ is almost insensitive to $H_0$ (a mild dependency comes from the minute variation of $z_*$ with $H_0$).
-One can estimate numerically that $\rs$ roughly scales as $H_0^{-0.5}$, which results in $\theta_s \propto H_0^{0.5}$ approximately.
+One can estimate numerically that $\rs$ roughly scales as $H_0^{-0.5}$, which results in $\theta_s \propto H_0^{0.5}$ approximately ( for a fixed $\omt$).
 Therefore, an increase in $H_0$ also raises the value of $\theta_s$.